zhoulander/Powermon433/README.md

 	GND  → GND
 	3.3V → 3V3

 With the RF69 module, a frequency of 433.845MHz is tuned with a 50khz receive bandwidth.
 My module can receive data on this frequency right down to a 1.3Khz bandwidth so I am pretty sure this is accurate.
 The AFC and FEI blocks don't appear to work no matter where I trigger them, so I can't use them to adjust the frequency.
 Perhaps they only work on FSK and this is ASK/OOK.

 Standard auto LNA gain and 'peak' mode OOK threshold are used which does a good job of adjusting receiver sensitivity.
 The module registers are assumed to be at their default values on startup, so be sure to reset the module if switching from code that uses packet or FSK mode.

 Use a 164.398mm wire antenna for quarter wavelength monopole.

+## ADDITIONAL NOTES ##

+1. The temperature decoding will not exactly match the display.
+(The temperature sensor is wildly inaccurate anyway, as it's in a black box often in full sun, and it can easily read +10°C over ambient.)

 ## BUGS ##

-1. The temperature decoding is not correct.
-(The temperature sensor is wildly inaccurate anyway, as it's in a black box often in full sun, and it can easily read +10°C over ambient.)
 2. The program will switch to reading whichever Power Monitor sensor had its button pressed most recently.
 There should be a way of locking to a single sensor.